Life in EMS during a pandemic

 - It means our front line crews may not be able to get to a bathroom as frequently as they’d like or they may not be able to grab that desperately needed meal to replenish their body because they are doing their best to keep up with the call volume.
 This is why we can’t thank our restaurant and business community enough for the donation of individually wrapped, grab-and-go food items that have been sent to us during this current pandemic.
 It is greatly appreciated and makes it a lot easier for our crews to try to enjoy some nourishment throughout the day.

-We pride ourselves as being the leader in emergency medical services, transportation and community health resources in the Lehigh Valley region and beyond.
+We pride ourselves as being the leader in emergency medical services and transportation in the Lehigh Valley region and beyond.
 We know that in times like these it is not easy to operate a for-profit business, let alone a nonprofit business such as ours.
 Our model is really like no other industry.
 Our community expects us to be ready to respond, and respond quickly should the need arise.
 Yet, we are not funded to the extent that other community services such as Fire and Police are.
 This is where we need your help!
 We ask that you consider becoming a subscriber; attend our gala or golf event or become a sponsor or donate an item to be auctioned; send a few dollars in during our annual appeal, or any time of the year for that matter; or, consider taking one of our education classes which are available to the public where you can become CPR certified or learn how to do basic First-Aid, etc.

 We want to be there for you when you need us most.
 Check out this video to see just exactly what we mean by that.
 Please consider supporting us in any way you can during these difficult times.